digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-9.md

 * Pull request for FMI standard.
 We have fork in into-cps association github.
 Use that for future pull requests to the standard.
 * Discussion Point 2

+#### Christian Legaard
+* Working on R&D Project related to applying system identification techniques to create FMUs.
+Currently i am working on wrapping python code into a FMU and implementing automated process of loading data, estimating model and exporting FMU in Python.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2